OpenBB-finance/OpenBB/gamestonk_terminal/README.md

 ### Windows

-The process starts off by downloading the installer, see below the most recent release:
+The process starts off by downloading the installer, see below for the most recent release:

 - [LINK TO INSTALLER FILE](https://github.com/GamestonkTerminal/GamestonkTerminal/)